dotelpenguin/enigma-touch-museum/README.md

 ### Messages Not Encoding

+1. **Verify firmware version**: Ensure your Enigma Touch has firmware 4.20 or higher
-1. Verify Enigma touch is using the proper logging method.
+2. Verify Enigma touch is using the proper logging method.
 (Line returns enabled, either 4,5 mode)
-2. Enable debug mode (`--debug` or menu option 6)
+3. Enable debug mode (`--debug` or menu option 7)
-3. Check serial communication in debug panel
+4. Check serial communication in debug panel
-4. Verify device is in encode mode
+5. Verify device is in encode mode
-5. Check message contains only A-Z characters (spaces and special characters are filtered)
+6. Check message contains only A-Z characters (spaces and special characters are filtered)
-6. Check for configuration errors - if config errors are detected, the application will automatically switch to the config menu
+7. Check for configuration errors - if config errors are detected, the application will automatically switch to the config menu

+### Device Locked Out (Kiosk/Lock Settings)

+If you've disabled local buttons and can't access the device:

+1. **First, try to unlock using this application:**
+   - Run the application: `python3 main.py`
+   - Go to Main Menu → Option 6: "Set Kiosk/Lock Config"
+   - Disable the lock settings (set lock_model, lock_rotor, lock_ring, and disable_power_off to false)
+   - This will restore local button access

+2. **If you cannot access this application:**
+   - You will need to re-flash the Enigma Touch firmware
+   - See the [official Enigma Touch documentation](https://obsolescence.dev/enigma-touch.html) for firmware flashing instructions

+**Prevention:** Always ensure you have reliable access to this application before enabling kiosk/lock settings.
+Consider testing the unlock procedure before enabling locks in a production environment.

 ### Configuration Errors